VaibhavBansal26/leetcode/assignment10.md

 **Ques1 - Explain why you load up k elements into a heap, which heap, min or max?**

-**Solution 1 :**
+**Solution 1 :** Loading the first k elements into the heap initializes it with a fixed number of elements.
+This is crucial because it sets up a baseline from which we can start comparing the rest of the elements in the array.
+We use a min-heap in this algorithm.
+The min-heap allows us to efficiently track the smallest element among the top k elements.
+This is important because the root of the min-heap (the smallest element) is the element that we need to potentially replace when we find a new, larger element.

 **Ques2 - How do you update the heap for k-N elements and why do you do that?**

 **Solution 2 :**
-Python's heapq module implements a min-heap, meaning the smallest element is always at the root.
-To simulate a max-heap using Python's min-heap, we store negative values.
-When inserting a number into the max-heap, we push its negative value.
-When retrieving the maximum value, we pop the smallest negative value
+Iterate Over Remaining Elements and remove the root element from min-heap using `heapq.heappop(min_heap)` and insert the new element in min-heap after comparison using `heapq.heappush(min_heap, number)`.
+We do this to maintain Top K Elements by ensuring that the heap always contains the largest k elements, we can efficiently find the top k elements in the array.

 **Ques3 - Essentially, how does a heap help yo solve this problem?**

-**Solution 3 :**
-Balancing the heaps ensures that the size difference between the two heaps is at most one.
-This is crucial for efficiently finding the median.
+**Solution 3 :** A heap (specifically a min-heap) automatically keeps the smallest element at the root, which is ideal for this problem.
+It allows us to quickly access and replace the smallest element among the top k elements.